• Lingua:

 PRESS RELEASE

-Galerie Mazzoli Berlin is pleased to present AFTERMATH, a group show featuring artists Gillian Brett, Lucia Cristiani, Amandine Guruceaga, Thilo Jenssen, Teresa Murta, Ugo Schiavi, curated by Lucia Longhi.
+Galerie Mazzoli Berlin is pleased to present Aftermath, a group show featuring artists Gillian Brett, Lucia Cristiani, Amandine Guruceaga, Thilo Jenssen, Teresa Murta, Ugo Schiavi, curated by Lucia Longhi.

-The exhibition is also inspired by a sentence by art critic JJ Charlesworth: “Art is often not made until the aftermath, by those who survived or were far away.
+The project has surfaced as an exploration of the concept of aftermath.
+Etymologically anchored in ancient roots - it refers to the mowing of fields - the term aftermath delves into notions of consequence and outcome.
+The show borrows its title from a poem by H.W.
+Longfellow (1873): while suggesting that what we destroy may never grow back as it was, it also hints at the possibility of a new beginning.
+A sentence by JJ Charlesworth served as further input: “Art is often not made until the aftermath, by those who survived or were far away.
 It’s this distance – of both time and place – that produces the tensions at the heart of art’s response to human catastrophes”.
-This statement emphasizes a clear separation between a crisis and its consequences.
+This statement emphasizes the separation between a crisis and its consequences, and positions artistic production at a certain distance from traumatic events.

+Through different formal and conceptual lenses, the exhibited artists advocate a conscious experience of the ongoing collision, for it allows us to renew our matter.
 Aftermath is a prism through which we are invited to read our contemporaneity.

 Read More